 "Quality questions create a quality life.
 Successful people ask better questions, and as a result, they get better answers." - Tony Robbins

-Not just the quantity but it is the quality of questions that really matters.
-Typically we want to ask questions that can help us gain insight and a deeper understanding of the problem or topic at hand.
-This often translates into being able to explain The Why behind something clearly and succinctly.
+It is not just the quantity of questions that matters.
+The quality matters too.
+Good questions help us gain insight and understand the problem more deeply.
+This often means being able to explain the why behind something clearly and succinctly.

-For example, instead just saying "Don't leave a fire unattended." you should be able to communicate The Why i.e. "Don't leave a fire unattended because it can quickly grow out of control and cause wildfires, carbon monoxide poisoning, loss of life and/or property resulting in severe legal consequences."
+For example, instead of just saying, "Don't leave a fire unattended," you should be able to explain why: an unattended fire can quickly grow out of control and cause wildfires, carbon monoxide poisoning, loss of life, property damage, or severe legal consequences.

 Examples of some quality questions: